luckiezhou/DynamicTriad/README.md

 ### Data Sets

-One out of the three data sets reported in [1], which is named Academic Data Set in [1], was made public by [AMiner](https://www.aminer.cn/citation), which consists of information about papers published in a recent few decades.
-We keep only those papers published between 1980 and 2015 (included), and researchers with less than 15 publications in total and conferences with less than 20 participants in total are ignored so that the resulting dynamic network becomes more stable.
+One out of the three data sets reported in [1] -- the Academic Data Set -- was made public by [AMiner](https://www.aminer.cn/citation), which consists of information about papers published in a recent few decades.
+We keep only those papers published between 1980 and 2015 (included), and we remove from the data those researchers with less than 15 publications in total and conferences with less than 20 participants in total, so that the resulting dynamic network becomes more stable.

 In this data set, labels are extracted for each researcher indicating the research fields he/she focuses on.
 We manually specify a set of representing conferences for each research field, and try to find out for a researcher in which field he/she publishes most of his/her work, given a certain time step.